 The challenges of online education

 However, there are challenges to overcome.
-Some students without reliable access to the Internet or technology in general struggle to participate in digital learning.
+Some students without reliable access to the internet or technology in general struggle to participate in digital learning.
 This gap is observed in all countries and between different income levels.
-For example, while 95% of students in Switzerland, Norway, and Austria have a computer to use for their homework, only 34% in Indonesia does.
+For example, while 95% of students in Switzerland, Norway and Austria have a computer to use for their homework, only 34% in Indonesia have one.

-For those who have access to the right technology, there is evidence that learning online can be more effective in several ways.
-Some research shows that, on average, students retain 25-60% more material when learning online, compared to just 8-10% in a classroom.
-This is mainly because students can learn faster online; This is because students can learn at their own pace, rewinding and rereading, jumping or speeding through the concepts they choose.
+For those who have access to the right technology, there is evidence that learning online can be more effective in a number of ways.
+Some research shows that, on average, students retain 25-60% more material when learning online, compared to only 8-10% in a classroom.
+This is mainly because students can learn faster online; This is because students can learn at their own pace, going back and forth, jumping or accelerating through the concepts they choose.

 COVID19 Lessons for Education